 “We would not have been able to accomplish these amazing results on our own.
 Much of our success is due to the motivation of our suppliers and the support of STWI,” said Elin Larsson, Sustainability Director for Filippa K.

 STWI started as a pilot project in 2010, and has been fully operational since 2013.
 In 2016, the initiative expanded from 72 to 119 factories in India, China, Bangladesh, Turkey and Ethiopia.
-In 2017, STWI plans to expand to Hong Kong, Myanmar, Pakistan, Indonesia, Cambodia and Vietnam.

 “STWI is a model for the entire manufacturing industry.
 By working closely with partners and their suppliers we have demonstrated that environmental sustainability is good business,” said Rami Abdel Rahman, STWI programme manager.